 The rest of us simple folk: Good books will do.
 Please.

 The bottom line is: regardless if you want to celebrate Christmas, Hanukkah, Kwanzaa, Eid, Diwali or any other holiday this year, then by all means do it – and allow others to do the same.
 Enjoy the season, be kind to one another and just love the people God has blessed you with.
-That’s one thing we still can do, Covid-19 or no.
+That’s one thing we still can do.

 I remember being little and super excited about the presents under the tree.
 I still love the drives to see family and friends at Christmas.
 Sometimes arduous, sometimes therapeutic and too often, too short.
 It is easy to get lost in all the cooking, the running around, the presents, the travelling and the visiting.